 Contracting out program delivery or delivery of customer specific projects, however, should always be competitively based.

-The IESO has no knowledge of local ation and service delivery companies.
+The IESO has no knowledge of local renovation and service delivery companies.

-The distributed resources of nbridge have that strategic advantage to reduce costs.
+The distributed resources of Enbridge have that strategic advantage to reduce costs.

 The priorities for electricity should be governed by regional plans.